Essential Eco-Friendly Travel Products in 2023

 - UV Filters: These filters use ultraviolet light to kill bacteria and viruses in the water.
 You simply immerse the filter in the water and turn it on.
 UV filters are very effective at killing microorganisms, but they do require batteries or a power source to work.

 When choosing a portable water filter, it’s important to consider the type of water you will be filtering, the amount of water you need to filter, and how portable and easy to use the filter needs to be.
-It’s also important to look for filters that have been certified by reputable organizations like the National Sanitation Foundation or the Environmental Protection Agency, as these filters have been rigorously tested and shown to be effective at removing contaminants from water.
+It’s also important to look for filters certified by reputable organizations like the National Sanitation Foundation or the Environmental Protection Agency, as these filters have been rigorously tested and shown to be effective at removing contaminants from water.

 If you are interested in a reusable water bottle that comes with a filter, check out bottles from Water-to-Go (use code YUGEN10 to save 10% off at checkout).
-These are ideal for long hiking or trekking trips as the filters last about 3 weeks.
+These are ideal for long hiking or trekking trips as the filters last about three weeks.

 Reusable Shopping Bag